flancian/garden/risks.md

-- My [[plan]] amounts to trying to [[change the world]] by believing it can be changed, then persisting even in the face of the evidence.
+- My [[plan]] sometimes amounts to trying to [[change the world]] by believing it can be changed, even in the face of contradictory evidence.
 	- What's the worst that could happen?
+	- My dreams could crash down on me, of course -- which they will, which they do.